maypok86/otter/README.md

 This trace is described as "references to a CODASYL database for a one hour period."

 <img width="60%" src="./assets/results/oltp.png" alt="oltp" />

+In summary, we have that S3-FIFO (otter) is inferior to W-TinyLFU (theine) on lfu friendly workloads (databases, search, analytics), but has a greater or equal hit ratio on web workloads.

 ## 👏 Contribute <a id="contribute" />